donaldpipowitch/wsrun/README.md

 `yarn wsrun -r --stages build -p tsconfig.alternative.json` - build all packages in stages with and pass an alternative tsconfig to the build script

-When `--skip-missing` is not used, you can pass a command that doesn't exist in the scripts field:
+When `--exclude-missing` is not used, you can pass a command that doesn't exist in the scripts field:

 `yarn wsrun -r --stages tsc -p tsconfig.alternative.json` - run tsc for all packages with an alternative tsconfig